samboy/MaraDNS/README.md

 make
 ```

+Note that most implementations of `make` will set `$CC` to `cc` if it’s
+not already set, but the [POSIX spec](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html)
+says that the default value should be `c99`, a compiler which will not
-While a POSIX program like MaraDNS will not compile with a strictly
+compile MaraDNS.
+A POSIX program like MaraDNS will not compile with a
-ISO compliant C compiler (the POSIX system calls will fail to compile,
+strictly ISO compliant C compiler (the POSIX system calls will fail to
-so `c99` won’t compile MaraDNS), all of the C programs here compile with
+compile).
+However, all of the C programs here compile with `gcc`,
-`gcc`, `clang`, and `tcc`, and should compile with any POSIX compliant
+`clang`, and `tcc`, and should compile with any POSIX compliant C
-C compiler.
+compiler.

 All of these are very standard tools which are included with the vast
 majority of Linux and BSD distributions; packages usually have names like: